COVID-19: How to Isolate and Notify Close Contacts

 • Symptoms of post-traumatic stress disorder

 For support during this challenging time, please reach out to CUIMC Counseling Services at 212-305-3400 (option 7), available 24/7.
 We offer our full range of services, including individual and group sessions, virtually to all CUIMC students in isolation.
-24/7/365 counseling support via chat and phone is also available through CUIMC My SSP.
+24/7/365 counseling support via chat and phone is also available through TELUS Health Student Support (formerly My SSP).

 Medical Services (Student Health on Haven)